Eddington (spacecraft): Overview

 Using a single spacecraft in Earth orbit equipped with four telescopes, Eddington was to examine different regions of the sky for intervals of about two months each.
-The telescope would observe more than 500 000 stars for a possible transitions and collect asteroseismic data for 50 000 stars in a high temporal resolution.
+The telescope would observe more than 500 000 stars for a possible transits and collect asteroseismic data for 50 000 stars in a high temporal resolution.

 The mission was then planned to search for Earth-like planets orbiting other stars, pointing continuously at one region of the sky for three years.
 It would measure light from more than 100,000 stars and detect the tiny decrease in light as a planet passes in front of a star.

 Eddington was advocated as the culmination of an international attempt to perform asteroseismology from space.
 Two small precursor space missions have taken place.
 The French COROT mission (2006-2014) searched for other planets.
 Microvariability and Oscillations of STars (MOST, 2003-2019) was a Canadian mission using a 15 cm telescope.